Ton-Dynasty/TonPromiseEye-doc/docs/Architecture/ChildRouter.md

 - **Fields**:
   - `amount: Int as coins`: Amount of claimed reward.
   - `receiver: Address`: Receiver address.

-These interactions cover various aspects of the Eventon protocol, including event registration, stake management, subscription, and messaging between different contract components.
-You can use these interactions to build and interact with the Eventon ecosystem effectively.

 ## State Variables and Functions